|Nutritional Guidelines (per serving)|

 - 1/4 cup (1 ounce) cheddar cheese (shredded)

 Arrange figs evenly in a lightly greased 10 by 6 by 2-inch baking dish and sprinkle with lemon juice.

 Combine sugar, 3 tablespoons of flour, cinnamon, and nutmeg or allspice.
 Stir well and sprinkle over figs. Dot with butter.

 For the cheddar pastry, combine 1 cup flour and salt in a medium bowl.

 Cut in shortening with a pastry blender until mixture resembles coarse cornmeal.

 Stir in cheddar cheese.
-Sprinkle cold water, 1 tablespoon at a time, evenly over surface of dough.
+Sprinkle cold water, 1 tablespoon at a time, evenly over the surface of the dough.
 Stir with a fork until dry ingredients are moistened.

 Shape dough into a ball and chill 1 hour.

-Once chilled, roll pastry out to ⅛-inch thickness on a lightly floured surface.
-Cut into 10-inch by ½-inch strips.
+Once chilled, roll the pastry out to ⅛-inch thickness on a lightly floured surface.
+Cut into 10-inch by 1/2-inch strips.
 Arrange in a lattice pattern over figs. Trim edges.

 Bake cobbler for 40 to 45 minutes or until golden brown.